Part of building an effective sales team is understanding your starting point. What's the best way to begin?

 How to Pair AI in training to fill the skill gap

-The best sales people truly listen to a need and have the capability to respond with how their product and/or service tailor-fits their need.
+The best salespeople truly listen to a need and have the capability to respond with how their product and/or service tailor-fits their needs.
 This is the most basic soft skill, but one that may take time honing.
-This creates stronger connections and communication channels with not only a customer, but also within the internal team.
+This creates stronger connections and communication channels with not only a customer but also within the internal team.

 With Retorio, sales teams gain access to a library that simulate real-world situations as a sales person.
 It will support team members in adjusting unconscious bias and allow them the opportunity to reflect and respond as they build up their diversity knowledge skill set.